Words by Pietro Consolandi

 At the early stages of the Italian pandemic, a public letter to an international journal by 13 medics of Bergamo’s main hospital, epicenter of the worst outbreak in Italy, underlined how a lack of coordination within the health system, caused mostly by the increasing transfer of decisional power to regional and local institutions, worsened the situation.
-Each hospital thought for itself, morphing into virus outbreaks which then spread into the whole Lombardia, rather being safe bastions against the infection.
-Instead of seeking help and isolating the virus, hospitals were led by the system’s bureaucracy to act individually: each one has to fix its own problems, for the sake of cost efficiency.
-To this shortsighted customer-oriented care model, they point to the need of a long term “community-centered care”.
+Each hospital thought for itself, morphing into virus outbreaks that then spread into Lombardia rather than being safe bastions against the infection.
+Instead of seeking help and isolating the virus, hospitals were led by the system’s bureaucracy to act individually.
+Each one has to fix its own problems for the sake of cost efficiency.
+This shortsighted customer-oriented care model, point to the need for long-term “community-centered care”.

 Another key structure which led to the Bergamo outbreak was the rich industrial texture surrounding the city.
-Since the very beginning of the emergency, companies insisted to keep open and productive, forcing their workers to be exposed to the infection also through the heavy influence their union – Confindustria – has on the government.
-In fact, the union even rushed to their communication channels in order to reassure their global partners and customers with a video message along the lines of: do not worry, we will keep working as always.
-Too bad that the workers did not have similar reassuring messages, but rather were forced to keep working, often with insufficient safety measures, otherwise the company would have been overtaken by the competition.
+Since the beginning of the emergency, companies have insisted on keeping open and productive, forcing their workers to be exposed to the infection through the heavy influence their union – Confindustria – has on the government.
+In fact, the union even rushed to their communication channels to reassure their global partners and customers with a video message: do not worry, we will keep working as always.
+Too bad that the workers did not have similar reassuring messages but rather were forced to keep working, often with insufficient safety measures.
+Otherwise, the company would have been overtaken by the competition.

-All these elements are consequent to the political agenda Italy followed together with our North-Atlantic block and made the Virus deflagration devastating, with effects that will stretch for a lot more months worldwide.
-The spectacularly blind reactions to the virus displayed by right-wingers such as Trump and Bolsonaro – to quote the loudest ones – follow their irresponsibly selfish way of seeing the world, and will translate into extremely painful sacrifices.
-Moreover, intuitively, pointing at the scapegoat WHO as a Chinese conspiring agency and unilaterally cutting funding will result in more isolation and less coordination, leading to even more international health risk.
+All these elements are consequent to the political agenda Italy followed with our North-Atlantic block.
+It made the virus deflagration devastating, with effects that will stretch for many more months worldwide.
+The spectacularly blind reactions to the virus displayed by right-wingers such as Trump and Bolsonaro – to quote the loudest ones – follow their irresponsibly selfish way of seeing the world and will translate into extremely painful sacrifices.
+Moreover, intuitively, pointing at the scapegoat WHO as a Chinese conspiring agency and unilaterally cutting funding will result in more isolation and less coordination, leading to even more international health risks.

 A few years into the end of the world

-Such spectacular declarations are simplistic and counterproductive as they fail to take into account the global emergency acting in a network relation with both catastrophes: the surprisingly fragile structure on which we rely.
-Globalised economy has been steadily eroding any safety net for the global poor, especially for populations in geographically unlucky areas of the world.
-Through what Naomi Klein has defined as the “shock doctrine”, disasters were consistently exploited to erode welfare systems and public sectors, facilitating venture capitalists’ attempts to suck up profits pointing to the promise of fast consumable profit as the way out of trouble for everyone.
-This made it hard for the Italian sanitary system to organize itself, satisfying the demand for medical masks, but also made it impossible to cut emissions and take real measures against climate change for decades – after all, we have a global consensus in this sense since the 1988 Toronto Climate Conference [5.]
+Such spectacular declarations are simplistic and counterproductive as they fail to consider the global emergency acting in a network relation with both catastrophes: the surprisingly fragile structure on which we rely.
+The globalised economy has been steadily eroding any safety net for the global poor, especially for populations in geographically unlucky areas of the world.
+Through what Naomi Klein has defined as the “shock doctrine”, disasters were consistently exploited to erode welfare systems and public sectors, facilitating venture capitalists’ attempts to suck up profits and pointing to the promise of fast consumable profit as the way out of trouble for everyone.
+This made it hard for the Italian sanitary system to organize itself, satisfying the demand for medical masks, but also made it impossible to cut emissions and take real measures against climate change for decades.
+After all, we have a global consensus in this sense since the 1988 Toronto Climate Conference .

 The difference in global perception is anyway striking.
 The virus seems to have persuaded vast parts of the population to agree on something that should be basic for any living entity: life itself might be more valuable than production.

-This holistic approach, when applied to everything, justifies sacrifices that do not have to be made necessarily.
-Each entity participates in many “wholes” and has an incredible amount of peculiarities which escape the grasp of such aggregations, so no: the Covid, the cruise industry, neoliberalism itself are not so big after all.
-What does it say about the “whole” named humanity if we allow Venice or Jakarta, entire archipelagos and rainforests, populations and cultures, to disappear because we can’t bring ourselves to question another – actually much smaller – entity?
+When applied to everything, this holistic approach justifies sacrifices that do not have to be made necessarily.
+Each entity participates in many “wholes” and has an incredible amount of peculiarities which escape the grasp of such aggregations, so no: the Covid, the cruise industry, and neoliberalism itself are not so big after all.
+What does it say about the “whole” named humanity if we allow Venice or Jakarta, entire archipelagos and rainforests, populations and cultures to disappear because we can’t bring ourselves to question another – actually much smaller – entity?

 Venice as a symbol

-The lagoon of Venice, an extremely fragile ecosystem, is enduring devastating effects of man-made changes to the environment and uncontrolled tourism.
-Its fragility and success are intrinsic in the way the city was built, its lagoon was at once a rich ecosystem and a natural defense, granting its people a privileged spot in the Mediterranean sea.
+The lagoon of Venice, an extremely fragile ecosystem, is enduring the devastating effects of man-made changes to the environment and uncontrolled tourism.
+Its fragility and success are intrinsic to the way the city was built.
+Its lagoon was at once a rich ecosystem and a natural defence, granting its people a privileged spot in the Mediterranean Sea.

-Thanks to its enchanting historical beauty, Venice has always attracted visitors and is playing a major role in the modern tourism market.
+Due to its enchanting historical beauty, Venice has always attracted visitors and plays a major role in modern tourism.
 But is this really an advantage?
 Perhaps some tour operators would say so – they’re right, it is an advantage for them – but for more than 50.000 people still refusing to leave it, thousands of students who would like to stay and a vast crowd of affectionate and responsible visitors who come back several times through their lifespan, it is not quite so.

 This is also why Venice took the international stage as the queen of the media – and fake news – worldwide during the virus infection.
-Numbers here are not nearly as high as Bergamo, Madrid or New York, but it allows us to see something different from the devastation caused by the pandemic: Venice without the lens of exploitation and mass touristification. left to its slow rhythm, no one rushing to take a selfie that will capture the very idea of this town before leaving for the next destination.
-There are still people there: they live in isolation, but they will still be there once the virus leaves.
+Numbers here are not nearly as high as in Bergamo, Madrid or New York.
+Still, it allows us to see something different from the devastation caused by the pandemic: Venice without the lens of exploitation and mass touristification. left to its slow rhythm, no one rushing to take a selfie that will capture the very idea of this town before leaving for the next destination.
+There are still people there: they live in isolation but will remain there once the virus leaves.

 The way out?

 These alarm signals are already shaking our consciousness, as noticeable in several governments’ responses worried about the health of their people.
-Some limitations to the free market are being raised despite industrial complaints, while at the same time severe limitations to personal freedom are being implemented.
-Many thinkers, most notably Giorgio Agamben, are stressing this latter condition while ignoring the first, worried that cyber-police state will take over permanently exploiting the pandemic shock.
-This approach is based on a legitimate mistrust of political authority but feels quite paranoid, and it’s shocking to see Agamben and USA gun activists on the same side of any social fight.
+Some limitations to the free market are being raised despite industrial complaints, while at the same time, severe limitations to personal freedom are being implemented.
+Many thinkers, most notably Giorgio Agamben, are stressing this latter condition while ignoring the first, worried that the cyber-police state will take over permanently exploiting the pandemic shock.
+This approach is based on a legitimate mistrust of political authority.
+Still, it feels quite paranoid, and it’s shocking to see Agamben and USA gun activists on the same side of any social fight.

-While some governments will implement tighter social control systems, it is unlikely for us to live in a future of perpetual lockdown Foucaultian dystopia.
-The main reason for this assumption is obviously not ethical, but rather economical: the capital is not profiting from this situation.
+While some governments will implement tighter social control systems, we will unlikely live in a future of perpetual lockdown Foucaultian dystopia.
+The main reason for this assumption is obviously not ethical but rather economical: the capital is not profiting from this situation.
 And this is why, on the other hand, the environment is swiftly recovering.

-We can’t really use the future tense with such certainty, but we can remember that life before Covid-19 was not so good as it is in our minds.
-I can’t see what Agamben, also a Venetian, wants to go back to so eagerly and hastily.
+We can’t really use the future tense with such certainty, but we can remember that life before Covid-19 was not as good as it is in our minds.
+I can’t see what Agamben, also a Venetian, wants to return to so eagerly and hastily.
 I also miss terribly many things.
-I’m also craving to get back outside sharing life with other fellow humans, but I’d rather do so without the smoke of a cruise ship intoxicating us and its dreadful silhouette covering the sunset.
+I’m also craving to get back outside, sharing life with other fellow humans.
+Still, I’d rather do so without the smoke of a cruise ship intoxicating us and its dreadful silhouette covering the sunset.
 Perhaps that is not as impossible as it seemed just a few weeks ago.